-A lifetime of precious memories is presented through a whirlwind of dance in Tango team Vincent Simone and Flavia Cacace’s farewell theatre production.
+A lifetime of precious memories is presented through a whirlwind of dance in The Last Tango, Vincent Simone and Flavia Cacace’s farewell theatre production.

-Reluctant to change a successful formula, Vincent and Flavia have once again worked with Karen Bruce – the Olivier Award-winning choreographer and director – and they have also kept charismatic character artist Teddy Kempner as a central focus, tying all of the action together.
-The result is another breathtaking display of dance, expertly interlaced with music, songs, comedy and drama to weave a rich tapestry full of excitement, emotion and heartfelt storytelling.
+Reluctant to change a successful formula, Vincent and Flavia have once again worked with Olivier Award-winning choreographer and director Karen Bruce.
+They have also kept charismatic character artist Teddy Kempner as a central focus, tying all of the action together.
+The result is another breathtaking display of dance, expertly interlaced with music, songs, comedy and drama.

 The Last Tango is refreshingly simple in its narrative approach.
 Teddy Kempner plays a senior version of Vincent’s persona.
 We meet this older character as he clambers into his loft, intent on clearing it out.
 Unsurprisingly, being surrounded by items from the past makes him fondly reminisce about how he met his wife and their life together.
 As he roots through the jumble of belongings that have been safely stashed away he uncovers some possessions amid the clutter that have a special place in his heart, evoking strong memories of happy, sad, entertaining and difficult times.